boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 The above sounds like a bloody good idea.
 We also have an idea about how optimal this can be based on the talk from [Dan Luu](https://www.youtube.com/watch?v=80LKF2qph6I).
 Where the above with the other tweaks gives about ~3900 QPS from a single server with 10 million documents.
 He mentions being close to that as well on their production system.
 3900 QPS means about 0.2 milliseconds to process a query.
 Keep in mind that bitfunnel also uses higher rank rows to improve performance.

-Considering I am storing 20x the documents, am working in a far slower language compared to C++ id be happy if I can get down to 10 ms for each query, which seems doable for the main query.
+Considering I am storing 20x the documents, am working in a far slower language compared to C++ id be happy if I can get down to 10 ms for each query, which seems doable I guess?

+However the annoying thing is that there is only so much you can do with "simuluations".
+Because I am just randomly picking